New Member signup

 Incomplete applications will be kept on record for 3 months in “Pending” status.

-Complete the required information fields below, then Click the “Save & Verify” button at the bottom of this page to create your initial profile
+Complete the required information fields below, then click the “Save & Verify” button at the bottom of this page to create your initial profile.

-After verifying that your data entered above has been successfully saved, you can make a dues payment by clicking on the applicable PayPal button below.
+AFTER verifying that your data entered above has been successfully saved, you can make a dues payment by clicking on the applicable PayPal button below.

-1. If you wish to use PayPal for a dues payment, “SAVE YOUR CHANGES” first, and THEN use the PayPal buttons below to remit any dues.
+1. If you’ve filled in the application data above, make SURE you’ve SAVED YOUR CHANGES first, and THEN use the PayPal buttons below to remit any dues.

 2. A PayPal account is not required.
-After clicking on the “Buy Now button below, click on “Pay with Debit or Credit Card”.
+After clicking on the “Buy Now” button below, click on “Pay with Debit or Credit Card”.

 Individual Membership